Bill Hader: 2014–present: Film roles and Barry

 In 2018, Hader co-created (with Alec Berg) and began starring in the HBO dark comedy series Barry, for which he received eight Primetime Emmy Award nominations as producer, writer, director, and actor.
 He won Emmys for Outstanding Lead Actor in a Comedy Series in both 2018 and 2019 and received consecutive nominations for Outstanding Comedy Series, Outstanding Directing for a Comedy Series and Outstanding Writing for a Comedy Series for its first two seasons.
 In 2019, Hader starred in the supernatural horror film It Chapter Two as Richie Tozier (sharing the role with Finn Wolfhard), alongside Jessica Chastain, Bill Skarsgård, Isaiah Mustafa, Jay Ryan, James Ransone, and James McAvoy.
 Hader received acclaim for his performance.
 In 2019, he voiced Leonard in The Angry Birds Movie 2, Axel the Carnie in Toy Story 4, The Wanderer in 4 episodes of The Dark Crystal: Age of Resistance, and played Nick Kringle in Noelle.

 In June 2023, Hader was invited to become a member of The Academy of Motion Picture Arts and Sciences.
 That same year he had a cameo role as a UPS driver in the Ari Aster directed surrealist tragicomedy Beau is Afraid (2023) starring Joaquin Phoenix.
 Aster said of his casting, "We're friends.
 I was looking for a place to put him and [that] felt like the funniest, the most effective possible place.
 I love his performance in the film.
 It's a covert performance.
 A lot of people don't know that's him on the phone when they first see it.
 But it's a great performance."
 In March 2024, it was announced that Hader will star in the upcoming animated remake of the Dr. Seuss children's book The Cat in the Hat, in which he will voice the titular character and serve as an executive producer.
 The film will also star Quinta Brunson, Xochitl Gomez, and Bowen Yang.
 Hader and Mindy Kaling did not return to voice their roles as Fear and Disgust in Inside Out 2 reportedly due to pay disputes.
 Tony Hale and Liza Lapira replaced Hader and Kaling in taking over their respective roles.

 On February 14, 2025, Hader declined an invitation to appear on the Saturday Night Live 50th Anniversary Special due to scheduling conflicts.

+On April 13, 2026, Hader began production on his directorial debut They Know, a horror film which he also wrote and will star in.